 The application process for new Surrey Police Service (SPS) recruits will take approximately 3-4 months from the time of application until a hiring decision is made.

 Information Sessions are held to provide you with details on the recruitment process, minimum standards and expectations for all SPS recruits.
-It is highly recommended that you participate or view the most recent information session in order to progress to the application stage
+It is highly recommended that you participate in one of our in-person information sessions in order to progress to the application stage.
+Tickets for information sessions are available to be reserved (free of charge) on EventBrite.
+There is no waitlist at this time, however tickets for each session are limited.

 Step 2: Application

-Complete the online application and upload your resume, cover letter.
-Cover letters should be limited to two (2) pages, single spaced, and use 12 point Arial font.
-Once your completed application is received, it will be reviewed to ensure you meet the basic qualifications.
+Complete the online application and upload your resume, cover letter and supporting documents.
+The cover letter should be limited to two (2) pages, single spaced, and use 12 point Arial font.
+Once your completed application is received, it will be reviewed to ensure you meet the minimum qualifications.
+In addition to the online application, resume, and cover letter complete and upload the Integrity and Lifestyle Questionnaire (ILQ).
+The questionnaire assesses your honesty, lifestyle and integrity to ensure you are suitable for employment with SPS.
+You will also be required to submit supporting documentation for your application.

 You will be scheduled to write an in-person Intake Exam.
 This three-hour exam assesses the practical skills that police officers use on a regular basis while performing their duties.
 Scores that are deemed competitive will move on to the next step.
 If you do not pass, you must wait six months to request a second opportunity to write the exam.